Jake-Shiel-Data/Data_Analysis/Tableau/README.md

 ## Future Plans

-As I continue to grow my Tableau skills, I plan to add more advanced projects and explore deeper integration with Python and other data tools:
+As I continue to grow my Tableau skills, I plan to add more advanced projects and explore deeper integration with SQL, Python and other data tools:

 - **Storytelling with Data**: Using Tableau to craft compelling data stories that communicate insights effectively.
 - **Data Integration**: Leveraging Tableau's ability to connect to multiple data sources for more complex analyses.

+All my vizzes can be found on my [Tableau Public:](https://public.tableau.com/app/profile/jake.shiel6799/vizzes)

 ## Let's Connect